Library Documentation

 sum

-Find the sum of all the numbers in a sequence.
+sum calculates the sum of all the n elements in container.

 sum :: container -> n where (As-Sequence container n) (Initial n) (Add n n n)